 However, those “simple,” “straightforward” cases can be few and far between.
 Truth be told, there are many cases that simply can’t be settled.
 Either the case is too complex and has issues that need to be resolved during the discovery process leading up to trial or the case isn’t complex at all and the other side just won’t budge.

 Trials certainly involve risk.
 You can’t guarantee an outcome.
 Even when your attorneys are confident, we still can’t say for sure what will happen.
 However, preparing even small injury claims as if they’ll go to trial will almost certainly yield a better result.
 If the case settles in the meantime, that’s great!
 If the case doesn’t settle, it’s fine because you and your attorney have kept your eyes on the prize all along.

-Hire a personal injury lawyer who will fully work your case rather than just sign you up, order your medical records, and hope the insurance adjuster will make a good offer.
+Hire a personal injury lawyer who willfully works your case rather than just sign you up, order your medical records, and hope the insurance adjuster will make a good offer.
 “Working up” a personal injury case may involve a vast array of things depending on the nature of your case.
 It may include interviewing witnesses and obtaining statements, investigating accident scenes and hiring an accident reconstructionist or consulting with medical experts, a life care planner or an economist.

 Working up a case as if it will go to trial means peeling back the layers on the surface of your case to reveal everything that happened leading up to and causing your injury through your medical treatment.

 Consult an experienced lawyer for an assessment of your case.
 Communicate with your attorney all along the way.
 Trust your team to handle your case while you focus on your medical treatment and getting better.
 Expect your case to go to trial and expect your attorney to work your case as if it will try.